shturkhal/my_vrg/README.md

 Switching between tabs of the categories will erase the yellow highlight.
 Your favorite articles will be available in the section "Favorites".

-### Deleting from favorites.
+### Deleting from favorites

-Make sure the section "Favorites" is open, then swipe left to the added article.
+Make sure the section "Favorites" is open, then swipe left the added article.
 The article will be deleted from your "Favorites".

 [IOS Internship.pdf](https://github.com/user-attachments/files/15792587/IOS.Internship.pdf)